What is life insurance in Switzerland

 Life insurance policies are incredibly diverse.
 The best life insurance policy can be customised according to your needs.

 Even if a trip abroad or emigration is planned, no problem.
+Some life insurance providers allow you to pause your insurance if for example you want to travel for 6 months.

 What types of life insurance are there?